Boys Basketball: Davis, Cover power Troup past Harleton by one

 Tatum will face Sabine in the opening round of the playoffs at a time, date and location to be announced later.

-JEFFERSON 70, E. FIELDS 29: JEFFERSON - The Jefferson Bulldogs closed out the regular season with a 70-29 win over Elysian Fields, moving to 12-2 in district play.
+JEFFERSON — The Jefferson Bulldogs closed out the regular season with a 70-29 win over Elysian Fields, moving to 12-2 in District 16-3A play.

 Parker Grubbs scored 14 to lead a balanced Jefferson attack that also saw K.J.
 Ross scored 11, E.J.
 Burns 10, Chris Bowman, Dylan Washington and Caden Rutz nine each, Jakardan Davidson six and Devonte Marshall two.